-(1) The rental properties did not meet the criteria set forth in the guidance for reporting discontinued operations (See Note 2), thus their results of operations have remained in continuing operations.
+(1) The rental properties did not meet the criteria to be reported as discontinued operations (See Note 2), thus their results of operations were not reclassified to discontinued operations.

 5. Development of Consolidated Rental Properties

 2017 Developments

 Fort Worth

 In October 2017, we opened a 352,000 square foot wholly-owned outlet center in the greater Fort Worth, Texas area.
 The outlet center is located within the 279-acre Champions Circle mixed-use development adjacent to Texas Motor Speedway.